The 18 Closely Bonding Practices

-The sixth point are the eighteen closely bonding practices for cleansing our mind, cleansing our attitudes, or training our attitudes.
-“Close bond” – that’s the word “samaya,” or “dam-tshig,” that means something that will bind us closely to the practice.
+The sixth point is the eighteen closely bonding practices for mind training – in other words, for cleansing and training our attitudes.
+“Close bond” in Sanskrit is “samaya,” or “dam-tshig” in Tibetan, which means something that will bond us closely to the practice.

-This list here, there’s eighteen and the next point has twenty-two, these are absolutely fantastic points, like the bodhisattva vows.
-I remember when I learned these and the bodhisattva vows I was so thankful that here were guidelines of how to behave and how to deal with life and deal with other people, without making a complete idiot or a donkey out of yourself.
-Because, as I said, when I came to Dharma I was an absolute cripple in terms of social skills and dealing with others.
-I’m so grateful for learning these.
-These are really very precious.
+Both this list of eighteen practices and the twenty-two that constitute the seventh point are absolutely fantastic; they’re similar to the bodhisattva vows.
+I remember when I learned these practices and the bodhisattva vows, I was so thankful that there were guidelines of how to behave and handle life – especially how to deal with other people, without making a complete idiot or a donkey out of myself.
+Because, as I’ve said before, when I came to Dharma, I was an absolute cripple in terms of social skills and dealing with others.
+I’m so grateful for learning these practices, as they are really very precious.

 Always train in the three general points.

-And that is three points, so it’s the first three of the eighteen.
+These “three general points” are the first three of the eighteen practices.
 The first of these is:

 Don’t contradict what I’ve promised.

-“Don’t contradict what I’ve promised” is referring to when we have promised to do this Mahayana training – to train our attitudes and so on – to contradict it by thinking that we can ignore other types of practices, like avoiding the ten destructiveactions, or there’s no need for us to do anything physical, like prostrations, and food offerings, and mandala offerings, and things like that.
-We don’t put down the other practices just because we say, “Oh, I’m doing this Mahayana training, and I’m just doing everything to overcome self-cherishing, but ignoring all these other things.”
-Because actually, when we ignore them that’s also a bit of self-cherishing there, “Well, I don’t feel like doing it.
-I’m too tired to make prostration,” or trivialize them – mandala offerings and so on.
+Contradicting what we’ve promised refers to when we have promised to do this kind of Mahayana training of our attitudes.
+Basically, we don’t contradict it by thinking that we can ignore other types of practices, like avoiding the ten destructive actions, or not doing anything physical – like prostrations, food offerings, mandala offerings, and so on.
+We don’t put down the other practices just because we think, “Oh, I’m doing this Mahayana training and so I just have to work on overcoming self-cherishing and it’s OK to ignore all these other things.”
+Because actually, when we ignore or trivialize the other practices, that’s also a bit of self-cherishing, “Well, I don’t feel like doing them.
+I’m too tired to make prostrations.”

 The second one of these three general points is: